illusorier/BackEnd/Java/OOP.md

 In the Java programming language, every application must contain a **main** method.

+In Java, you need to have a method named main in at least one class.

 Only one public class per Java file.

 > If you put multiple types in a single source file, only one can be *public*, and it must have the same name as the source file.